0x0c/ESP32_StreamLogger/README.md

 # StreamLogger

-A looger using stream for esp-idf.
+A logger using stream for esp-idf.

 ## Requirements